 Soil is a critical natural resource, as important to our quality of life as clean air and water.
-We need to protect it and improve it.
+We need to protect and improve it.

 More information: